Skip to content

 import { regexpEscape } from '@litert/utils-string';

-const userInput = 'file.txt';
+const literalUrl = 'https://example.com/path?q=1&x=2';

-const pattern = new RegExp(regexpEscape(userInput));
+const urlPattern = new RegExp(regexpEscape(literalUrl));

-pattern.test('file.txt'); // true
+urlPattern.test(literalUrl); // true